Health Screening for Men: Why and When You Should Go to the DoctorEn Español (Spanish Version)

 At least once a year (preferably twice), a dentist should examine your teeth and gums and check your tongue, lips, and soft tissues in your mouth to determine if you have cavities or problems of the gums, tongue, and mouth.
 A full set of

 should also be taken periodically to pinpoint areas of special concern.

-The American Optometry Society recommends an eye examination ever 2 years for adults 18-60 years old.
+The American Optometry Society recommends an eye examination every 2 years for adults 18-60 years old.

 Older adults should have yearly eye exams.
-Also if you wear contact lenses, take medicines that can affect the eye, have diabetes, have high blood pressure, or have a family history of eye disease, you should have your eyes checked more often.
+Also if you wear contact lenses, take medications that can affect the eye, or have diabetes, high blood pressure, or a family history of eye disease, your eyes should be checked more often.
 Talk to your doctor if you experience any changes in your vision.

 While some of these tests can be embarrassing or uncomfortable, it is important to endure them because they can help prevent common and serious diseases.
 Keep in mind that if heart disease, cancer, or other major illnesses run in your family, these screenings and examinations are even more important.
 Encourage the men in your life to be screened as suggested.

 National Cancer Institute

 Colorectal cancer screening.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated February 10, 2014.
 Accessed March 4, 2014.